CelticSpice/CSC253-DiceAndCombat/README.txt

-This project is a cumulative homework assignment for CSC 253 0001, Fayetteville Technical Community College.
+Cumulative homework assignment for CSC 253 0001